gabrielrezzonico/dogsandcats/capstone_proposal.md

 The data is going to be read using Keras library function.
 Pixels are going to be normilize by dividing each one by 255.
 Folder structure is going to be rearrange for easy manipulation.
 All the images are going to be resized to a common size.
 The images are going to be splitted in train, validation and test.
 No further manipulation is going to be made to the data unless strictly necessary.

-A small Convolutional neural network is going to be trained on the data and the logaritmic loss is going to be calculated for the test set.
+A small Convolutional neural network is going to be trained on the data and the logarithmic loss is going to be calculated for the test set.
 A small snippet of code is given as a reference:

 ```python